Sten Odenwald: Early life

 At Harvard, he studied accretion disks around supermassive black holes.
-He then worked with Dr. Giovanni Fazio, and completed his Ph.D. in 1982 by investigating the far-infrared properties of the Milky Way's galactic center and the interstellar environment of a million-solar-mass black hole found there.
+He then worked with Dr. Giovanni Fazio, and completed his Ph.D. in 1982 by investigating the far-infrared properties of the Galactic Center of the Milky Way and the interstellar environment of a million-solar-mass black hole found there.
 He also worked at the Columbia Scientific Balloon Facility in Palestine, Texas, participating in high-altitude balloon launches involving the 1-meter infrared telescope that Fazio and his team built in 1975.
 While at Harvard, he was the teaching assistant for Owen Gingerich and David Latham.